Qepanna/goFlux/README.md

   units of the kappa-max is s<sup>-1</sup>.
 This limit of kappa-max is included in the `goFlux()` function, so that the non-linear flux estimate cannot exceed this maximum curvature.
-In the function best.flux(), one can chose the linear flux estimate over the non-linear flux estimate based on the ratio between kappa and kappa-max.
+In the function best.flux(), one can choose the linear flux estimate over the non-linear flux estimate based on the ratio between kappa and kappa-max.
 The ratio is expressed as a percentage, where 1 indicates HM.k = k.max, and 0.5 indicates HM.k = 0.5\*k.max.
 The default setting